Executioner55/Batch-Trojan/README.md

-Good day, the reason for this project is that im annoyed, on GitHub that there seems to be no one at least in the batch area who knows the difference between trojans and viruses.
+Good day, the reason for this project is that im annoyed,<br />
+on GitHub that there seems to be no one at least in the batch area <br />
+who knows the difference between trojans and viruses.<br />

 greetings to :